 So I asked my doctor about it while she wrote my prescription and she said, "Yeah, I was thinking about that.
 It's kind of nasty, but some of the pulmonary guys (or maybe pediatric guys, either way, some of her colleagues) swear by it."

-"Nasal irrigation is reputed to help prevent colds and otherwise promote good nasal health by cleaning out the nasal passages and helps alleviate stuffiness, dryness and the symptoms of allergies"
+"Nasal irrigation is reputed to help prevent colds and otherwise promote good nasal health by cleaning out the nasal passages and helps alleviate stuffiness, dryness and the symptoms of allergies" Note: the bolding is mine

 When in doubt, check YouTube.
 Wow.
 100 results for neti pot.
 I can't say I've watched them all, but I do have two early favorites.